 We may not be able to prevent the worst from happening to us but we are responsible for our attitude toward the inevitable misfortunes that sometimes darken our lives.
 Bad things do happen, to good people.
 How we respond to them defines our character and the quality of our lives.

 A person was once asked, “What’s the best part of life every morning?” to which they replied, “You have a new opportunity to become a better and improved version of yourself.”
 Always remember to do something each day that your future self will thank you for.
 The best preparation for tomorrow is doing your best today.

-Why don’t most of us view problems as opportunities or challenges in our everyday lives?
+Why don’t most of us view problems and challenges as opportunities in our everyday lives?

 What’s a life lesson or insight you’ve gained from a recent struggle?